 - 1/4 cup milk

-Grind the pork, beef and fat cubes separately through the fine blade.
-Combine and grind again.
-Mix the seasonings with the meat with your hands.
+In a large bowl, combine the pureed seasonings with the meat and mix with your hands.
 Wet your hands with cold water to prevent the mixture from sticking to them.

 After soaking, run cool water over the casing.
 Slip one end of the casing over the faucet nozzle and firmly hold it in place.
 Turn on the cold water, gently at first, and then more forcefully.
 This will flush out any salt in the casing and help you spot any breaks.
 Should you find one, simply snip out a small section of the casing.

 Put the casing in a bowl of water and add a splash of white vinegar.
-A tablespoon of vinegar per cup of water is sufficient.
-The vinegar softens the casing and makes it more transparent, which in turn makes your sausage look nicer.
+(A tablespoon of vinegar per cup of water is sufficient.)
+The vinegar softens the casing and makes it more transparent, which in turn makes the hot dog look nicer.
 Leave the casing in the water and vinegar solution until you are ready to use it.
 Rinse it well and drain before stuffing.